ildefonsotico/deep_learning_behaviroal_human_cloning/writeup_template.md

 #### 2. Final Model Architecture

-The final model architecture (model.py lines 237-256) consisted of a implementation of the NVIDIA Net according with this PDF.
+The final model architecture (model.py lines 237-256) consisted of a implementation of the NVIDIA Net according with this [NVIDIA](https://github.com/ildefonsotico/deep_learning_behaviroal_human_cloning/files/2087943/end-to-end-dl-using-px.pdf).
 It was used RELU activation funtion so that provide nolinearity into the network.

 Here is a visualization of the architecture.